-Use employer data to develop training programs based on industry need.
+- > Use employer data to develop training programs based on industry need. - $5. \ \ \textit{Continue to recruit suppliers to diversify into other advanced manufacturing sectors.}$

-5. Continue to recruit suppliers to diversify into other advanced manufacturing sectors.
-Who: NOLABA; GNO, Inc.; LED When: Next five years Resources: Staff time
+Who: NOLABA; GNO, Inc.; LED

 Research already being conducted in New Orleans in areas such as composite materials and advanced welding techniques have applications in other industries including civilian aerospace, windenergy, automotive.